idos-network/idos-sdk-js/packages/idos-sdk-js/README.md

 /*
  * Server side.
  *
- * !!
-NOT IMPLEMENTED FOR NEAR YET !!
+ * ⚠️ Notice: Not implemented for NEAR yet.
  */
 import { idOSGrantee } from "@idos-network/idos-sdk-server-dapp";
 import { ethers } from "ethers";